tslocke/hobo/doc/manual/permissions.markdown

 # View helpers

-TO DO

-Quick version - five permission related view-helpers are provided:
+Five permission related view-helpers are provided:

  - `can_create?(object=this)`
  - `can_update?(object=this)`